ccceye/SSH/Using-Ed25519-SSH-Key.md

 # Using Ed25519 for OpenSSH keys (instead of DSA/RSA/ECDSA)

-### Introduction into Ed25519
+## Introduction into Ed25519

-OpenSSH 6.5 added support for Ed25519 as a public key type.
+OpenSSH 6.5 added support for **Ed25519** as a public key type.
 It is using an elliptic curve signature scheme, which offers better security than ECDSA and DSA.
 At the same time it also has good performance.
 This type of keys may be used for user and host keys.
 With this in mind, it is great to be used together with OpenSSH.
 In this article we have a look at this new key type.

-### DSA or RSA
+## DSA or RSA

 Many forum threads have been created regarding the choice between DSA or RSA.
 DSA is being limited to 1024 bits, as specified by FIPS 186-2.
 This is also the default length of ssh-keygen.
 While the length can be increased, it may not be compatible with all clients.
 So it is common to see RSA keys, which are often also used for signing.
 With Ed25519 now available, the usage for both will slowly decrease.

-### Configuring the server
+## Configuring the server

 The first thing to check is if your current OpenSSH package is up-to-date.
-You will need at least version 5.6 of OpenSSH.
+You will need at least **version 5.6 of OpenSSH**.

-### Create SSH host keys
+## Create SSH host keys

 ```
 [root@arch ~]# cd /etc/ssh